pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 ### Organizational Access Tokens

-Scoped to the entire Pulumi Organization.
-Use these for tooling with broad access across stacks and resources deployed in that Organization.
-For example, if your Production Environment runs in an isolated Cloud Account and Organization, then an [Organization Access Token](https://www.pulumi.com/docs/intro/pulumi-service/organization-access-tokens/) is likely appropriate for your CI/CD pipeline that deploys Production.
+Scoped to the entire Pulumi organization.
+Use these for tooling with broad access across stacks and resources deployed in that organization.
+For example, if your production environment runs in an isolated cloud account and organization, then an [Organization Access Token](https://www.pulumi.com/docs/intro/pulumi-service/organization-access-tokens/) is likely appropriate for your ci/cd pipeline that deploys production.

 ### Team Access Tokens

 Scoped to the [stack access](https://www.pulumi.com/docs/intro/pulumi-service/team-access-tokens/#stacks) of a Pulumi Team.
-Use these when resources associated with different Environment or services are commingled within a single Cloud Account or Organization.
-In general, it is often recommended to create a [Team Access Token](https://www.pulumi.com/docs/intro/pulumi-service/team-access-tokens/) for each CI/CD pipeline, for example, Dev vs Production.
+Use these when resources associated with different Environment or services are commingled within a single cloud account or organization.
+In general, it is often recommended to create a [Team Access Token](https://www.pulumi.com/docs/intro/pulumi-service/team-access-tokens/) for each ci/cd pipeline, for example, dev vs production.

 ### Personal Access Tokens

 Scoped to [individual users](https://www.pulumi.com/docs/intro/pulumi-service/accounts/#access-tokens).
 Used whenever a developer deploys from their local machine.
-Be sure your Users are part of a Pulumi Team to simplify their Role Based Access within the Platform.
+Be sure your users are part of a Pulumi team to simplify their role based access within the Platform.

 ### Rotate the Tokens